Urban Ecology: Westringia (Native Rosemary)

 Final Thoughts for Specifiers

 Westringia pulls its weight in pollinator support and habitat structure.
-Its real ecological strength lies in resilience and seasonal to year-round pollen provision for small insects, making it a dependable base species in waterwise and coastal plantings requiring a native shrub or hedge.
+Its real ecological strength lies in resilience and seasonal to year-round pollinator provision for small insects, making it a dependable base species in waterwise and coastal plantings requiring a native shrub or hedge.
 Use it to stabilise and fill space, then layer in more wildlife-attracting biodiverse species to complete the ecological picture.

 Previous Post